open-feature/spec/specification/sections/01-flag-evaluation.md

 OpenFeature.getProviderMetadata();
 ```

-It must be possible to access provider metadata using a `domain`.
+It's possible to access provider metadata using a `domain`.
 If a provider has not be registered under the requested domain, the default provider metadata is returned.

 ```typescript